bilelmsekni/OpenStack-Folsom-Install-guide/README.md

 Note: Quantum on GRE-Tunneling is available through GRE-Tunneling branch

-Note: Quantum on VLAN is available through milestone branch
+Note: Quantum on VLAN is available through master and milestone branches